 Unfortunately, the sentiment “time heals all wounds” doesn’t really apply when it comes to grief.
 At least not for me, or my parents.
-Together, we live in a world that still contains my sister, while the rest of it seems to forget.
+Together, we live in a world that still contains my sister as the rest of it seems to forget.

 “It’s all of that unspent love gathers up in the corners of your eyes, the lump in your throat, and in that hollow part of your chest.
 Grief is just love with no place to go.”

 At some stage, after Elizabeth’s death, I was given a three-page pamphlet on ‘How to Cope with the Loss of a Sibling’.
 I have no memory of who gave it to me or when, but I remember reading it one night when I couldn’t sleep.

 I heard your voice in the wind today

 The warmth of the wind caressed me

 We can choose to meet death like a great opponent about to begin an epic sword fight.
 We grow in size by our ability to live life in its absolute fullness.
 We let no moment of beauty pass under our nose without sniffing it and hugging it and holding it close.

 Having someone you love die feels like suddenly getting yanked by the collar of your shirt and being dragged at breakneck speed through the clouds and then gently being released into the atmosphere.